mihirp161/mihirp161.github.io/_pages/about.md

 permalink: /about/
 header:
 ---
 I am currently a senior undergraduate student at the University of South Florida.
-I adore all things data and fractals very much!
+I adore all things data and randomness life throws at me very much!

 On the side, I am work as an Undergraduate Research Assistant.
-Most of my tasks involve writing code-scripts, then presenting the data visually and statistically.
+Most of my tasks involve writing code-scripts, then presenting the data visually and qualitatively to my team.
 Furthermore, I also assist students in programming, math and statistics courses at the Hillsborough Community College.
 I like to learn, collaborate and teamwork, therefore, I thoroughly enjoy my daily activities.

 I am looking for an exciting internship/job opportunity in the data science & analytics field.
 Lastly, I will leave [my traits](https://opendatasurgeon.github.io/), which are on my home page, to your interpretations.